pierrenoizat/tumblebit_tips/README.md

 In Step 5, Tumbler signs each betai with SKT to create an ECDSA-Secp256k1 signature sigmai.
 _No change from white paper._

-**Step 6**: Bob sends to Tumbler the 15 “real” indices along with PKF.
+**Step 6**: Bob sends to Tumbler the 15 “real” indices along with blinding factor R.

-_Minimized data flow: Bob sends  a single public key PKF in lieu of salt value and 300 pad values._
+_Minimized data flow: Bob sends a single 128-bit blinding factor R in lieu of a salt value and 300 pad values._

-**Step 7**: Tumbler can now compute the “fake” sighash values and verify that they match the “fake” betai values: betai = sighash value of tx paying Tumbler 1 BTC with an OP_RETURN output bearing the hash160 digest corresponding to PKF.
+**Step 7**: Tumbler can now compute the “fake” sighash values and verify that they match the “fake” betai values: betai = sighash value of tx paying Tumbler 1 BTC in output 0 with an OP_RETURN output (output 1) bearing the hex string `R || i `

-The hash160 is appended with i so that each i is a preimage of betai.
+The i index is appended to R so that each i is a preimage of betai.
 _No need for the CashOutTFormat nor the FakeFormat specified in the original white paper_